Operads for algebraic quantum field theory: Quantum field theory operads

 \subsection{Presentation by generators and relations}

-The aim of this subsection is to show that the colored operads $\O_\CC^{}$ and $\O_{\ovr{\CC}}$ introduced in Section \ref{subsec:SetOperads} admit a convenient presentation in terms of generators and relations.
-This is particularly useful for characterizing their algebras, see Section \ref{subsec:qftalgebras}. \sk

-Let us start with the colored operad $\O_{\CC}^{}$ described in Definition \ref{def:OCC} and Proposition \ref{propo:OCC}, where $\CC$ is a small category.
-We shall prove that this operad is presented by generators and relations which all admit a natural quantum field theoretic interpretation.
-We find it instructive to provide first a more informal presentation of our construction by using a convenient graphical notation.
-After this we shall give formal definitions of the relevant non-symmetric sequences and pair of parallel morphisms which presents our colored operad $\O_\CC^{}$. \begin{itemize} \item {\em Generators $G_\CC^{}$:} We introduce three types of generators
+The aim of this subsection is to show that the colored operads $\O_\CC$ and $\O_{\ovr{\CC}}$ introduced in Section \ref{subsec:SetOperads} have a convenient presentation in terms of generators and relations, which all admit a natural quantum field theoretic interpretation.
+This is the key to characterize their algebras, see Section \ref{subsec:qftalgebras} below.
+We decided to use a simple and intuitive graphical approach to present the generators and relations.
+The corresponding colored sequences for the formal construction in Remark \ref{rem:genrel} can be easily extracted from these pictures.
+We start with a generators and relations presentation of the auxiliary colored operad $\O_{\CC}$ described in Definition \ref{def:OCC}. \begin{itemize} \item {\em Generators $G_\CC$:} We introduce three types of generators

 for every $t\in\CC_0$ and $(f:c\to c^\prime)\in\mathrm{Mor}\,\CC$.
 The quantum field theoretic interpretation is as follows: For every spacetime embedding $f:c\to c^\prime$, we introduce a $1$-ary operation $f$ to push forward observables.
 Moreover, for every spacetime $t$, we introduce a $0$-ary operation $1_t$ and a $2$-ary operation $\mu_t$ to obtain a unit and a product for the observables on $t$.